yastn/yastn/docs/source/tensor/operators.rst

 Predefined YASTN tensors
 ========================

-In YASTN there are a number of predefined bases for typical models.
-These can be used to generate a model of given physical definition.
-For more general case a custom operator basis class can be defined.
+In YASTN, we predefined several classes containing sets of standard operators, which can be employed in simulations of many typical physical models.

 Spin-1/2 and Pauli matrices
 ---------------------------